 Arras Minerals Drills New Gold Zone 3.2 Kilometers From the Main Deposit on the Beskauga Licence, Northeastern Kazakhstan

-/EIN News/ -- VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- Arras Minerals Corp.
-(TSX-V: ARK) is pleased to announce the assay results from holes Bg21011 and Bg21013, which were drilled 3.2 kilometers south of the main deposit on the “Beskauga South” prospect.
+VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- Arras Minerals Corp.
+ARK is pleased to announce the assay results from holes Bg21011 and Bg21013, which were drilled 3.2 kilometers south of the main deposit on the "Beskauga South" prospect.
 These drill results are from the ongoing exploration drill program at the Beskauga copper-gold deposit and surrounding area.

 Highlights Include: